clockworksoul/smudge/README.md

 * Low-bandwidth UDP-based failure detection and status dissemination.
 * Imposes a constant message load per group member, regardless of the number of members.
 * Member status changes are eventually detected by all non-faulty members of the cluster (strong completeness).
-* Supports transmission of short (256 byte) broadcasts that are propagated at most once to all present, healthy members.
+* Supports transmission of short broadcasts that are propagated at most once to all present, healthy members.
+* Supports both IPv4 and IPv6.

 ## Known issues
-* Broadcasts are limited to 256 bytes.
+* Broadcasts are limited to 256 bytes, or 1280 bytes when using IPv6.
 * No WAN support: only local-network, private IPs are supported.
 * No multicast discovery.

 ### Deviations from [Motivala, et al](https://www.cs.cornell.edu/~asdas/research/dsn02-swim.pdf)